 Main Tiki Bar Elements (around 50 %)

-Carvings and art from Polynesia like Tiki statues, posts, mugs, weapons, masks, Tiki utensils, ashtrays, Tiki lighters, menus, matches and other objects and art that depict Tiki (Polynesian ancestor figures).
+Carvings and art from Polynesia like Tiki statues, posters, mugs, weapons, masks, Tiki utensils, ashtrays, Tiki lighters, menus, matches, and other objects and art that depict Tiki (Polynesian ancestor figures).
 Also: Artefacts from Melanesia (Papua New Guinea) and Micronesia.
 Architecture like A-Frame meeting houses.

-All these elements can show influences of three additional stylistic forces.
-In the pie chart you see three triangles that influence original mid-century Tiki art as well as todays revival Tiki style.
+All these elements can show the influences of three additional stylistic forces.
+In the pie chart, you see three triangles that influence original mid-century Tiki art as well as today’s revival Tiki style.

 They are: 1.)
 Original Pacific art 2.)
 Modernism & Picasso and 3.)
 Cartoons

 Supporting Tiki Elements

 (10 – 20 % each, depending on your preferences)

 These are split into four categories.
 Exotica, Pre-Tiki, Nautical and Mid-Century Pop.